-Homeschooling is a wonderful way to educate kids, but…let’s be honest: It’s tough.
-There are some days when I just. don’t. feel. like. it.
-And that’s fine.
-There are days when people who work outside the home don’t want to go to the office too.
+Homeschooling is a wonderful way to educate kids, but let’s be honest: It’s tough.
+There are some days when I just don’t feel like it, and that’s fine.
+There are days when people who work outside the home don’t want to go to the office, either.
 Is your homeschool schedule wearing you out?

-But, with homeschooling, we typically have a lot of say over how much schoolwork we cover each day, how long we spend on each subject, and so on.
-Which means that if I’m feeling burned out, it’s probably my schedule that’s to blame.
+However, homeschooling typically allows us to have a lot of say over how much schoolwork we cover each day, how long we spend on each subject, and so on.
+This means that if I’m feeling burned out, my schedule is probably to blame.

 There’s good news, though!
 This is totally fixable.
-Actually, you are the ONLY person who can fix it, so that makes you your own superhero!
+You are the ONLY person who can fix it, so that makes you your superhero!
 If your homeschool schedule is wearing you out, here are a few ways to take back control over your days.

 Is Your Homeschool Schedule Wearing You Out?